 One of the best things about North Vancouver is its access to the water.
 Enjoy its waterfront location and head to the beach.
 One option is going for a swim at Panorama Park in Deep Cove, but the most popular and largest seaside park is Cates Park.
 The sandy beach stretches out in First Nations Tsleil-Waututh territory, reflected in the park’s totem poles and the canoe on display.
 Cates Park has waterfront trails, picnic shelters, a playground and tennis courts, and a concession stand in the summertime.

 Have a feast at the Shipyards Night Market

 During the summer, one of Canada’s best street food markets descends on North Vancouver’s waterfront.
-The Shipyards Night Market happens every Friday night, coincidentally at the Shipyards, next door to Lonsdale Quay.
-The market has a live band, a beer garden serving local spirits and beers, an artisan market selling handmade jewelry and other products, and over 35 food trucks.
-It’s a perfect date night option and only a short walk from the Seabus terminal.
+The Shipyards Night Market happens every Friday night, next door to Lonsdale Quay.
+The market has a live band, a beer garden serving local spirits and beers, an artisan market selling handmade jewelry and other products and over 35 food trucks.
+It’s a perfect date night option and only a short walk from the SeaBus terminal.

 Visit Maplewood Farm

 A great activity for families visiting North Vancouver, Maplewood Farm allows people to interact with over 200 domestic and farm animals.
 Some of the animals include goats, chickens, horses, cows, lambs, pigs and rabbits.
 Children can go on pony rides, go behind the scenes and meet the farmhands and feed some of the animals, too.
 Families can also bring a picnic to enjoy in the covered picnic area.